Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: Mobility network simulations and sensitivity analysis

-Fig. \ref{fig:waittime_combined_chicago} further highlight how infrastructure scale affects performance.
-As fleet size increases from 1400 to 1800, all vehicles benefit, but the reduction is especially marked for Vehicles 2 and 3.
-For example, Vehicle 3 sees median wait time drop from over 300~s to around 240~s.
-Similarly, increasing the number of chargers from 200 to 400 lowers both median wait times and the 75th percentile.
-These improvements are again more significant for less efficient vehicles, underscoring their greater dependence on robust infrastructure.
+Fig.~\ref{fig:waittime_combined_chicago} shows how infrastructure scale affects performance.
+As fleet size increases from 1400 to 1800, all vehicles benefit, but the reduction is most pronounced for Vehicles~2 and~3.
+Vehicle~3, for instance, sees its median wait time fall from over 300~s to around 240~s.
+Similarly, increasing the number of chargers from 200 to 400 lowers both median wait times and the 75th percentile, with the largest gains again accruing to less efficient vehicles.

-Charging frequency data (Fig.\ref{fig:chargecycles_chicago}) shows similar trends as in San Francisco.
-Vehicle 1 requires just over one cycle per day even with a 40~kWh pack, while Vehicles 2 and 3 exhibit more frequent and variable charging, particularly at smaller battery sizes.
-For instance, Vehicle 2 with a 40~kWh battery has a median of about 1.2 cycles/day, whereas at 70~kWh this drops to around 0.7.
-Vehicle~3 consistently shows the highest cycle counts, reflecting its greater energy demand and need for frequent recharging.
-These frequent cycles not only limit availability for passenger trips but also reduce the opportunities for stable V2G participation.
+Charging frequency data (Fig.~\ref{fig:chargecycles_chicago}) follow similar trends as in San Francisco.
+Vehicle~1 requires just over one cycle per day even with a 40~kWh battery, whereas Vehicles~2 and~3 charge more frequently and with greater variability, especially at smaller battery sizes.
+Vehicle~2 at 40~kWh has a median of about 1.2 cycles per day, dropping to around 0.7 at 70~kWh.
+Vehicle~3 consistently records the highest cycle counts, reflecting its greater energy demand.
+Frequent charging not only limits vehicle availability for passenger trips but also reduces the window for stable V2G participation.

-Overall, the Chicago results reinforce the conclusions from San Francisco while highlighting even sharper contrasts due to higher demand intensity.
-Vehicle 1 remains robust across battery sizes and system configurations, while Vehicles 2 and 3 require both larger batteries and increased infrastructure to maintain acceptable service levels.
-The results emphasize that pairing efficient vehicles with moderate battery capacities can yield strong, scalable performance, whereas less efficient platforms demand a combination of capacity and infrastructure investment to avoid service degradation.
-From a V2G perspective, Vehicle 1 again stands out as the most attractive option, combining stable service with the highest and most consistent revenues.
-Vehicles 2 and 3, by contrast, show limited or declining V2G potential as their capacity is consumed by travel demand, underscoring that efficiency is the primary driver of grid-service opportunities in high-demand urban settings.
+The Chicago results reinforce the San Francisco findings while exposing sharper contrasts due to higher demand intensity.
+Vehicle~1 remains robust across battery sizes and system configurations, whereas Vehicles~2 and~3 require both larger batteries and more infrastructure to maintain acceptable service levels.
+Pairing efficient vehicles with moderate battery capacities yields strong, scalable performance; less efficient platforms demand combined investment in capacity and infrastructure to avoid service degradation.
+From a V2G perspective, Vehicle~1 is again the most attractive option, combining stable service with the highest revenues.
+Vehicles~2 and~3 offer limited V2G potential because their stored energy is largely consumed by travel demand, confirming that vehicle efficiency is the primary determinant of grid-service opportunities in high-demand urban environments.